 How Art Therapy Supports Trauma Recovery

-Posttraumatic stress disorder (PTSD) is a condition that is, unfortunately, quite common in modern society.
+Posttraumatic stress (PTSD) is a condition that is, unfortunately, quite common in modern society.
 Statistics show that 70% of adults in the United States have experienced some form of traumatic event at some time in their lives and that up to 20% of this population will go on to develop PTSD.
-If you have undergone a trauma, you are not alone.
-While many forms of therapy continue to emerge to treat trauma victims, art therapy is one that has been proven by a number of studies to be effective in dealing with the aftereffects of trauma.
+If you have undergone trauma, you are not alone.
+While many forms of therapy continue to emerge to treat those who have experienced trauma, art therapy is one that has been proven by a number of studies to be effective in dealing with the aftereffects of trauma.
 Whether you are a survivor of abuse, war, natural disaster, or another traumatic event, art therapy will likely be able to help you heal.

 Breaking the Silence